IVSoftware/IVSoftware.Portable.Threading/README.md

 ## IVSoftware.Portable.Threading [[GitHub](https://github.com/IVSoftware/IVSoftware.Portable.Threading.git)]

 This NuGet package offers a minimalist Design for Testability (DFT) solution.
-Here’s how it works: sprinkle this expression - like a pinch of dust - anywhere you anticipate needing to test for or monitor state.
+Using it is straightforward: simply sprinkle this extension - like a pinch of dust - anywhere you anticipate needing to test for or monitor state.

 ```
 this.OnAwaited(); // The no-frills edition: raise a static event from any object.